patilmohit2155/HR-Resource-Query-Chatbot/README.md

 LLM choice: FLAN-T5 → strong at structured text generation without cloud APIs.

-Trade-offs:

-Local model is slower than OpenAI GPT-4 but free and privacy-safe.

 FAISS is lightweight but doesn’t persist indexes automatically (could be added later).